 Each one of my dogs will receive a post (or two, or three…) of their own eventually, but for now I just want to introduce them.

-By the time you finish reading this the name Big Dog Mom and the tagline “Knowledge, without all the fluff” will be clear.
+By the time you finish reading this the name Big Dog Mom will garner a whole new meaning.

 The Early Years